 Penny Clarke-Richardson is an operational leader with over 25 years' experience in both private and public sectors, including healthcare education, delivery and research, and meeting management.
 Recent experience focusses on transformational change implementation, IT integration, and safety and quality assurance in the context of system redesign and network development.
 Expertise in developing goal-oriented, collaborative teams and building consensus in complex, multi-disciplinary environments.

-Marianne Lowe currently serves as Director of Human Resources for both the Rick Hansen Institute and Rick Hansen Foundation and is responsible for designing and implementing all aspects of the Institute’s and Foundation's human resources and operational policies and procedures.
-Marianne has a Graduate Diploma in Human Resource Development, from the Curtin University of Technology in Perth, Australia, and more than 15 years of experience in human resources, communications, and event coordination.
-Prior to her current role, Marianne worked at the Rick Hansen Foundation as Manager of Special Projects and Contracts, where she oversaw the design and construction of a 14,000 square foot office space, and previously, was the Manager of Volunteer Relations, where she managed programs and staff to support annual fundraising events across Canada including strategy development and implementation of the Rick Hansen Ambassador Program.
+Marianne Lowe leads the HR function for RHI and served as the Director of Human Resources for both the Institute and the Rick Hansen Foundation from 2013-2016.
+She is responsible for designing and implementing all aspects of the Institute's human resources and operational policies and procedures.
+Marianne holds the Chartered Professional in Human Resources (CPHRTM) designation and has a BA from the University of Alberta and a Graduate Diploma in Human Resource Development from Curtin University of Technology in Perth, Australia.
+She has over 20 years of experience in a variety of environments working in human resources, communications, hospitality and tourism and event coordination.
+Prior to her current position, Marianne spent several years at the Rick Hansen Foundation and worked in staff training and development at the British Columbia Institute of Technology.